vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 ### Dashboard bad condition text

-In my dashboard, I have a section with important messages.
-Only when there is an action required, you see that here.
+In my dashboard, I have a section for important messages.
+You only see it when action is needed.
 There is also a message when the CO2 value is not good.
-This section can be achieved by using conditional entities.
+You can build this section with conditional entities.

 ```yaml
 {% raw %}